 Ecological and evolutionary consequences of individual behaviour in wild populations

-How does natural selection shape the traits and behaviours in the wild populations?
+How does natural selection shape the traits and behaviours of individuals in wild populations?

 What influences sexual selection and what are the consequences of mating patterns?

 How does demography interact with local ecology and individual behaviour?

 Identifying what indicators, and what influences, mental health